 - Fulfilled Currently the guarantee is fulfilled. - Violated Currently the guarantee is violated. - NotDetermined No activity regarding this guarantee has happened yet or is currently happening that allows evaluating whether the guarantee is met.

-7.3.3 Resource Property wsag: ServiceTermStateList
+8.3.2 Resource Property wsag: ServiceTermStateList

-The property exposes a service state for each service description term that abstractly describes the state of a service, independent of its domain.
-Each list element is a tuple (term ID, service term state).
+The property exposes a service state for each service description term that abstractly describes the state of a service.